CallPopJmp/Cydbertap/README.md

 5: - Automatically perform capture of files and/or directories.

-6: - Automatically perform Full disk capture (Probably wont do this ;-)
+6: - Automatically perform Full disk capture (Probably won’t do this ;-)

 References and thanks:
 ----------------------